 “I felt like our game plan was executed perfectly until K.J. hit that 3-pointer with 3:10 left,” Blue Springs coach Adam Jones said.
 “We had a couple more opportunities where we had a turnover or got blocked.

-Page 2 of 2 - “We were trying to get their bigs away from the basket.
+“We were trying to get their bigs away from the basket.
 When you’ve got a team like Jimmy does that’s so big, we’ve got to do something different.”

 Isabel (11 rebounds) and Brian Armstrong backed Finley with seven points apiece for Blue Springs.